 In a move to prevent the introduction of SARS-CoV2-variants, the German Government on 30th January 2021 has imposed a general ban on travel and entry from countries with widespread occurrence of variants of concern.
 With effect of 7 February 2021, these include Zambia.

-Due to the COVID-19 pandemic, restrictions are in place for entry into Germany from a large number of countries.
-Those entering Germany from risk areas must complete a digital entry registration form, be tested for coronavirus and, depending on the regulations of the Land in question, self-isolate.
+Due to the COVID-19 pandemic, restrictions are in place for entry into Germany from many countries.
+Persons entering Germany from risk areas or by air must complete a digital entry registration, undergo mandatory testing or provide proof of immunity, and comply with quarantine regulations.

 You can find current information on visa applications and visa renewal below.